openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 With the OpenVINO™ 2022.2 release, you can download and use archive files to install OpenVINO Runtime.
 The archive files contain pre-built binaries and library files needed for OpenVINO Runtime, as well as sample code for running demos.
 This page provides instructions showing how to install OpenVINO Runtime using archive files.
 Check the Release Notes for more information on updates in the 2022.2 release.

+Installing OpenVINO Runtime from archive files is recommended for C++ developers.
+If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
+Visit the Install OpenVINO from PyPI page for instructions on how to install OpenVINO Runtime for Python using PyPI.

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.

 > **NOTE**: The Intel® Distribution of OpenVINO™ toolkit is supported on macOS version 10.15 with Intel® processor-based machines.